deepinsight/insightface/arcface_torch/README.md

 To train a model, run `train.py` with the path to the configs.
 Configs, describing different experiments are stored ```configs``` folder:

+In the config you should define path to source directory.
+(It can be taken from the link below (source.zip))

 ### Single node, 4 GPUs:

 ```shell